open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

 and `agent-tooling` module into a separate folder inside final jar file, called `auto-tooling-and-instrumentation.isolated`.
 In addition, the extension of all class files is changed from `class` to `classdata`.
 This ensures that general classloaders cannot find nor load these classes.
-* When `io.opentelemetry.auto.bootstrap.Agent` starts instrumentation agent,
+* When `io.opentelemetry.auto.bootstrap.Agent` starts up,
-it creates an instance of `io.opentelemetry.auto.bootstrap.AgentClassLoader`, loads an `io.opentelemetry.auto.tooling.AgentInstaller` from that `AgentClassLoader` and lets it install all instrumentations with the help of ByteBuddy.
+it creates an instance of `io.opentelemetry.auto.bootstrap.AgentClassLoader`, loads an `io.opentelemetry.auto.tooling.AgentInstaller` from that `AgentClassLoader` and then passes control on to the `AgentInstaller` (now in the `AgentClassLoader`).
+The `AgentInstaller` then installs all of the instrumentations with the help of ByteBuddy.

 The complicated process above ensures that the majority of auto-instrumentation agent's classes are totally isolated from application classes,